alejandrodnm/nine_digits_server/README.md

 # NineDigits

-TCP server for reciving nine numbers
+TCP server for reciving nine numbers/

+## Asumptions

+Clients will not sit idle, so connections will be close based on the TCP implementation of the host machine.

 ## Installation